-- A (Biased) Introduction to Benchmarking, tutorial at the GECCO conference in 2022 (A. Auger and N. Hansen) - Benchmarking Multiobjective Optimizers 2.0, tutorial at the GECCO conference in 2022 as well as at EMO'2023 (D. Brockhoff and T. Tušar) - CMA-ES and Advanced Adaptation Mechanisms, tutorial at the GECCO conference in 2022 (Y. Akimoto and N. Hansen)
+- An Introduction to Scientific Experimentation and Benchmarking, tutorial at the GECCO conference in 2023 (A. Auger and N. Hansen) [23] - Benchmarking Multiobjective Optimizers 2.0, tutorial at the GECCO 2023 conference (D. Brockhoff and T. Tušar) [24] - Benchmarking Multiobjective Optimizers 2.0, tutorial at the EMO 2023 conference (D. Brockhoff and T. Tušar) - CMA-ES and Advanced Adaptation Mechanisms, tutorial at the GECCO conference in 2023 (Y. Akimoto and N. Hansen) [22]

-11.2.2 Supervision
+10.2.2 Supervision

-- PhD: Paul Dufossé, "Constrained Optimization and Radar Applications", (Oct.
-2018-Dec.
-2022), supervisor: Nikolaus Hansen - PhD: Eugénie Marescaux, Theoretical Analysis of convergence of multi-objective solvers (2019-2022), supervisor: Anne Auger - PhD in progress: Armand Gissler, "Analysis of covariance matrix adaptation methods for randomized derivative free optimization" (2021-), supervisors: Anne Auger and Nikolaus Hansen - PhD in progress: Mohamed Gharafi (Jan.
+- PhD in progress: Armand Gissler, "Analysis of covariance matrix adaptation methods for randomized derivative free optimization" (2021-), supervisors: Anne Auger and Nikolaus Hansen - PhD in progress: Mohamed Gharafi (Jan.
 2022-), supervisors: Nikolaus Hansen and Dimo Brockhoff - PhD in progress: Tristan Marty (Jan.
 2023-), supervisors: Anne Auger and Nikolaus Hansen

-11.2.3 Juries
+10.2.3 Juries

-- A. Auger member of the CRCN/ISFP hiring committee of Inria Saclay - A. Auger president of the PhD defense jury of Ashley Hill
+- A. Auger member of the CRCN jury of Inria Saclay. - A. Auger, president of the jury of Pablo JIMENEZ. - A. Auger, member of the COS Professeur Université Calais.